Wooden Chairs on a beach

 • Review total projected income

-• Estimate health care costs
+• Estimate healthcare costs

 • Review income sources for spouse/beneficiaries